Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Indeed, if you do nothing, the European patent will have no effect.

-Although A2(2) EPC states that the European patent has the same effects as a national patent, it is still necessary to complete certain formalities to ensure these effects.
+Although A2(2) EPC states that the European patent has the same effects as a national patent, it remains necessary to complete certain formalities to ensure these effects.

 To validate a European patent in a country, you must have: